Sandy Smith (cricketer)

 Alexander 'Sandy' Victor Smith (born 11 May 1945) is a former Irish first-class cricketer.

-Smith was born at Shanganagh near Shankill, and was educated in Bray at Saint Brendan's College.
+Smith was born at Shanganagh near Shankill, and was educated in Bray at Woodbrook College.
 Playing his club cricket for Pembroke, he made his debut for Ireland in a minor match against Wales at Swansea in 1977.
 The following year he made his debut in first-class cricket, when Ireland played Scotland at Glasgow.
 The following season, he made a second first-class appearance against the touring Sri Lankans at Eglinton.
 He continued to play club cricket for Pembroke into the 1980s.
 Outside of cricket, his profession was an accountant.